DarthGigi/Showcase-Website/src/pages/refunds.md

 ## Refund Denial

-- Refunds may be denied if a customer is found to be in violation of our terms of service or if they have been banned from using the software.
+- Refunds may be denied if a customer is found to be in violation of our terms of service.
 - Other circumstances for refund denial may include fraudulent activities or misuse of the software.

 ## Communication